theorchard/linters/Readme.md

 * `linters.js`: will make jslint run against your js files.
 * `linters.scss`: will make scss-lint run against all your scss files.
+* `linters.php`: will make php codesniffer run against all your php files.
 * `linters.all`: will run both js and scss.
 * `linters.dev`: will run all linters and a watcher (so when a file is updated, the linters are running on that specific file.)